MonashMath/SCI1022/Unix-CLI.md

 In the previous sections, we have been able to do a lot of work with files that already exist (e.g., an eBook in plain text format that we downloaded from the Internet), or even generate new simple files, e.g., using `touch` or output redirection.
 But what can we do if we need to create a new file and fill it with contents or edit an existing text file **in a more flexible way**?
 We can use a command-line text editor.

 In this tutorial, we will briefly introduce the [GNU `nano`](https://en.wikipedia.org/wiki/GNU_nano) command-line text editor.
-This is not the unique text editor available in Unix systems.
-There are some others such as, e.g., [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)), or [Emacs](https://en.wikipedia.org/wiki/Emacs), but these have a much steeper learning curve associated with them.
-In contrast to these, `nano` is relatively easy to learn.
+This is not the only text editor available in Unix systems.
+There are some others such as, e.g., [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)), or [Emacs](https://en.wikipedia.org/wiki/Emacs), but these have a much steeper learning curves associated with them.
+In contrast, `nano` is relatively easy to learn.
 The editor is entirely operated from the keyboard, you cannot use the mouse, which means you will have to learn some simple keyboard commands.

 > *__Note:__*  When we say “text editor” we really do mean “text”.
 In other words, `nano` can only work with plain character data, not tables, images, or any other human-friendly media.
-Because of this trait, `nano` may not be powerful enough or flexible enough for the kind of work which is required in order to use or develop scientific software in a proficient way.
+Because of this, `nano` may not be powerful enough or flexible enough for the kind of work which is required in order to use or develop scientific software in a proficient way.
 On Unix systems, many scientific software programmers noway days use GUI-based software editors such as, e.g., [Atom](https://atom.io/), or [Visual Studio Code](https://code.visualstudio.com/
 ).

 Let us assume that we want to create a file `TODO.txt`, where we want to list all those features of the Unix command-line that we would like to learn in the future.
 To this end, we type `nano TODO.txt`, and hit the Return key.
 After pressing the Return key, the nano editor appears (see [Figure 12](#fig_nano_start_page)).
 Notice the following elements: